 Advantages of using ELS for Progressive Collapse Analysis:

 - Plastic hinges are not assumed; rather, they are automatically calculated and generated without any user intervention.

-- Slabs and masonry walls can be easily included in the model, providing a more accurate results and savings in hardening costs.
+- Reinforcement details, slabs, and masonry walls, commonly neglected in Progressive Collapse Analysis can be easily included in the model, providing a more accurate results and savings in hardening costs.